-After all these impressions we fly from Jomsom to Pokhara, where we continue our adventure!
-We drive back to Kathmandu, and with our experienced mountain guides the Kathmandu Valley will be explored through a variety of single and jeep tracks.
+After all these impressions we fly back from Jomsom to Pokhara, where we continue our adventure!
+We drive back to Kathmandu, and with our experienced mountain guides, the Kathmandu Valley will be explored through a variety of single and jeep tracks.
 You will experience the less known places.
-Day-to-day: 28 days Biking Tour through Nepal: Kathmandu, Pokhara and Jomsom.
+Day-to-day: 28 days Biking Tour through Nepal: Kathmandu, Pokhara, and Jomsom.

 Transport from the airport to the hotel in the pleasant district of Thamel, where in its narrow streets you will find hundreds of small shops and restaurants.
 We will treat you to a refreshment and evening welcome dinner with teammembers from Himalayan Leaders.
 Taste a typical Nepali “Dal Bhat” and do not forget the local rice wine!

 The capital has plenty of special attractions to offer.
 So today we visit the three most famous and impressive temples.
 The main one is the Nepali Pashupatinath temple, one of the biggest Hindu temples of Shiva in the world, located on the banks of the Bagmati river in the eastern part of Kathmandu.
 The temple is on the UNESCO World Heritage Sites list.
 Boudhanath is one of the holiest Buddhist sites in one and has the largest spherical stupa in Nepal.
 This stupa dominates the skyline.
 The ancient Stupa is one of the largest in the world.
 Finally we visit swayambhu where we have an excellent view of the Kathmandu valley.
 This temple is nicknamed “Monkey Temple”, which betrays its primary (!) residents.
 More centrally located is Kathmandu Durbar Square, literally a place of palaces in the center.
 After all these impressions we return to the hotel.